NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/07_layered_lake.md

 }
 ```

 The ligh attenuation uses a constant light extinction coefficient `att_c` (parameter).
-When we add biochemistry, we can make it depend on particle and DOC density in the lake.
+When we add biochemistry, we will make it depend on particle and DOC density in the lake.

 ## Water balance and discharge